Evolution Of Pressure Treated Decking

 This is a very promising new way to make pressure treated decking.

-The concept is to heat the wood and kill all the sugars in the wood that bugs and bacteria love to feed on.
+Thermal heating involves heating the wood to kill all the sugars in it that bugs and bacteria love to feed on.

-But it's a three stage process and various temperatures that uses a
+But it's a three stage process requiring various temperatures which uses a

-fair amount of energy to do and so that raises the cost of the treated
+fair amount of energy and therefore raises the cost of the decking boards.

-It is positioned in the market as a higher end decking material and for good reason.
+It is positioned in the market as a higher end decking material and with good reason.

 very stable.
 Twenty five year warranties are offered by this company.